The EU Reform Treaty

 A reform treaty does not change everything within the EU but constitutes a revision of the existing EU treaties, namely the Treaty on European Union and the Treaty establishing the European Community, which is to be renamed the "Treaty on the Functioning of the European Union" (TFEU).

-The brochures issued by the Federal Ministry for European and International Affairs as well as the links indicated below provide a summary of the content of the Treaty of Lisbon.
+The brochures issued by the Austrian Foreign Ministry as well as the links indicated below provide a summary of the content of the Treaty of Lisbon.

 Brochures issued by the Foreign Ministry on the Treaty of Lisbon

 Brochure "The Treaty of Lisbon" issued by the Economic Chamber (available in German only)